14 Hot Beaches in Cabo, Mexico: A Beach-Hopping Guide!

 11) Playa Hotelera

-Among the San Jose del Cabo beaches, Hotel Beach (Playa Hotelera) is one of the most popular – if for the only reason that it’s home to numerous resorts, like the Viceroy Los Cabos and all-inclusive Hyatt Ziva Los Cabos.
+Among the San Jose del Cabo beaches, Hotel Beach (Playa Hotelera) is popular.
+One of the reasons is that it’s home to numerous resorts, like the Viceroy Los Cabos and all-inclusive Hyatt Ziva Los Cabos.

 The waves are often huge, and the sound as they crash on the beach can be thunderous.